 7 ways to keep cool on the wedding day… literally #Advice#outdoor April 22 2016 | Catherine Clark bijouxandbits Photos by: ON3Photography Wisconsin marathon wedding | Photo by ON3Photography We will be strolling down a mile-long "aisle" in what could totally be humid 90+ degree F weather in our hiking boots.
 I'm sure there are other couples who might be planning to skateboard down the aisle or want photos of their partner jumping around in the bounce house at the reception.
 The possibilities that require sweat maintenance and freedom of movement are endless!
 How can I still look my best after potentially working up a sweat on my wedding day? – Carli Related Post Hydrate your wedding party during hot outdoor ceremonies Your wedding party may be looking hot, but make sure they're not feeling too hot during those warm outdoor ceremonies you're planning, warm-weather couples.
 In...
 Read more This is a great question for any bride, really, but especially brides in heavy dresses expecting hot weather, a big hike to the site, or just a whole lot of nerves who want to keep cool on the wedding day.
 Plus, most of us know the problem of chub rub (thighs rubbing) under a dress.
 Here are some of our best tips for keeping cool, sweat-free, and most importantly, comfortable in the heat of the day.
 Stay hydrated Your body can't regulate temperatures well if you're not hydrated.
 Keep a refillable water bottle with a friend to snag when you're thirsty.
 Or better yet, ask them to bring it to you regularly so you won't forget.
 Avoid chub rub When you're wearing a long dress (or any skirt!), your thighs are probably rubbing together, causing heat and uncool "chub rub."
 Look for Bike shorts, anti-chafing thigh bands, anti-friction bars, Body Glide, anti-chafing powder gels and creams.
 Sweat-proof your makeup Starting out with a good primer, using waterproof products, and finishing with a setting spray are all good basics for keeping your makeup as long-lasting and sweat-proof as possible.
 You can also ask your makeup artist if they can use airbrush makeup on you, as it's also a longer-lasting option.
 Designate someone to hold onto blotting papers and extra makeup for touch-ups.
 Also ask them to keep an eye on your mug for any makeup running or fall-out.
 Keep that hair dry The easiest option is to just go with an updo when you know you'll likely get your sweat on.
 But if you're going with your hair down, pack some dry shampoo to freshen up your locks midday.
 Then ask that designated friend to check to make sure there's no stray white powder in your hair afterwards.
 Photo from Runaway Bride Keep sweat at bay Cooling towels like these and these will mop up your brow and act as a cooling agent to your skin.
 A handheld portable fan can also cool you down in a pinch.
 Amp up your deodorant game Clinical-strength deodorant could be your friend for the day, especially if you're prone to being extra "glowy" anyway.
 Don't worry too much Worrying about sweating ironically just causes more sweat.
 If you're sweating, everyone else will be, too, so nobody will think anything of it.
 Just get all your sweat-free items together in a bag and then let someone else worry about it.
 You'll be all set to keep cool on the wedding day without stress.
 How to beat the heat on your wedding day We already gave you some great ideas on how to keep warm on your wedding day, but what if it looks like your date is smack dab in the midst… Read More Are you having a hot weather wedding?
 Any tips you want to add?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Game of Thrones wedding details for your totally non-Red Wedding NEXT Miss L Fire wedding shoes (or just, like, next week shoes) Show/Hide comments [ 3 ] Tip: The cooling patches you get for muscle strain or headaches?
 They work really well to cool you down in hot clothes, place them in strategic invisible places or pulse points and stay cool.
 I wore some on my wrists at a Re-enactment festival on one of the hottest day's of the year and felt great. 🙂 I've also done similar when cosplaying.
 One of the other Tribes-mates suggested putting some pant-liners inside the more sweat-prone areas of your outfit to wick sweat (something about it being an old theatre hack) so I thought I'd share that here too.
 Reply Fair warning with those, though: they often smell of menthol, especially Icy-Hot.
 I agree they're cooling, but the smell is something to be aware of.
 Reply Deodorant and baby powder (or body powder which is cooling in my opinion) also works for chub rub.
 If you wanted some quick cheap alternatives.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.